chrisdone/website/hakyll/posts/ipp.markdown

 * If you **require more**, that's a break.
-  * E.g. adding an extra field to a record or requiring a class constraint, or another package dependency or newer major version of a package that wasn't needed before.
+  * E.g. adding an extra field to a record or requiring a class constraint, add an extra constructor which users can pattern match on, or another package dependency or newer major version of a package that wasn't needed before.
 * If you **provide less**, that's a break.
   * E.g. if you remove an export or a field of a record, return less or different from a function, remove a module, or an instance of an exposed type.